 Newsdesk thinking is more than a process, it’s state of mind backed up by practical steps so when you have an idea you have the tools and processes already established to make it happen.
 It’s an approach that can bring real energy to how your organisation engages with the public and connect your organisation more closely to the conversations people are having every day.

-It’s fun, it’s fast and without the right attitude can deliver big results.
+It’s fun, it’s fast and with the right attitude can deliver big results.
 We urge you to try it out!

 Katherine Sladden is a campaigns strategist and the founder of Chorus Campaigns, a collective that connects people that want to change the world with the support and expertise they need to do it.
 Prior to starting Chorus Katherine was Campaigns Director Change.org. @katsladden